CaSToRC-CyI/EuroCC-Hackathon/README.md

 This is a repository for content relating to the Hackathon organised by EuroCC Cyprus with the Anticancer Society of Cyprus.

 # Quick start
+1. Login on cyclone `> ssh hack24gp##@cyclone.hpcf.cyi.ac.cy`
-1. `> sbatch hackathon/launch_hackathon.sub`
+2. `> sbatch hackathon/launch_hackathon.sub`
-2. Run command ssh command shown in connection_info.txt
+3. Run command ssh command shown in connection_info.txt
-3. Connect to jupyter server shown in connection_info.txt
+4. Connect to jupyter server shown in connection_info.txt
-4. Code your solution
+5. Code your solution

 <br>